aromartins/GlassCeiling/CODE_OF_CONDUCT.md

 ## Inclusion and Diversity

 The Mozilla Project welcomes and encourages participation by everyone.
-It doesn’t matter how you identify yourself or how others perceive you: we welcome you.
+It doesn’t matter how you identify yourself or how others perceive you: we welcome you!

 We welcome contributions from everyone as long as they interact constructively with our community, including, but not limited to people of varied age, culture, ethnicity, gender, gender-identity, language, race, sexual orientation, geographical location and religious views.